Robust dimension free isoperimetry in Gaussian space: Acknowledgements

-The authors would like to thank the following colleagues: Franck Barthe and Almut Buchard for interesting discussions at the beginning of the project and for comments on the draft of the manuscript, Michel Ledoux for pointing out several places where our arguments in the previous Arxived version could be simplified substantially and for a number of helpful references, and Francesco Maggi for helpful discussions regarding~\cite{italian11}.
+The authors would like to thank the following colleagues: Franck Barthe and Almut Buchard for interesting discussions at the beginning of the project and for comments on the draft of the manuscript, Michel Ledoux for pointing out several places where our arguments in the previous Arxived version could be simplified substantially and for a number of helpful references and Francesco Maggi for helpful discussions regarding \cite {italian11}.
+We would also like to thank the anonymous referee for offering detailed and constructive comments.